bhumphrey0x20/Vehicle-Detection-and-Tracking/writeup.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 This process worked reasonable well for the test images, but a more robust approach was needed to remove false positives from the project video.
 For this, 10 `heat` images were stored in a circular buffer.
-After each frame the images in the buffer were summed, then a thresholded at a value = 35 using `apply_threshold()` (from section "Heatmap Functions").
-Next, labels were found and bounding boxes drawn.
+After each video frame the images in the buffer were summed, then a threshold = 35 was applied to filter the false positives, using `apply_threshold()`  (see section "Heatmap Functions").
+Finally, labels were found and bounding boxes drawn.

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-The biggest problems in the implementation of the video were 1, reduction of false positives and 2, finding a threshold value that would yield bounding boxes large enough to reasonable fit the detected vehicles.
+The biggest problems in the implementation of the video were 1) reduction of false positives and 2) finding a threshold value that would yield bounding boxes large enough to reasonably fit the detected vehicles.
 The original video implementation included tresholding a single heat image, but would not remove false positives.
-The summing of multiple heat image worked to reduce false positives.
-Further training with added road images also help.
+Summing multiple heat images worked much better to reduce false positives, however, the original use of LUV was less effective than YCrCb.
+Additionally, increasing the histogram bin size from 16 to 32 also helped reduce false positives.

-However
+Finally, the use of all 3 image channels, finding the HOG features, as well as the other fetures, of each sliding window made processing a single image painfully slow: approximately 11 seconds per frame.